Our mission: To partner with the community to help save and sustain lives by providing a safe supply of blood, blood components and related services.

 Gulf Coast Regional Blood Center is an independent, nonprofit blood center that is not affiliated with the American Red Cross.

-About The Blood Center East Texas
+The Blood Center East Texas

 The Blood Center East Texas is the local community blood center and primary supplier of blood products to seven hospitals and healthcare facilities in the six East Texas counties surrounding Lufkin and Nacogdoches.
 Founded in 1980 under the Nacogdoches Memorial Foundation, The Blood Center East Texas became an affiliate of Gulf Coast Regional Blood Center in 1995.

-About The Blood Center of Brazos Valley
+The Blood Center of Brazos Valley

 The Blood Center of Brazos Valley is the primary blood supplier to hospitals in 10 counties in the Brazos Valley region.
 Gulf Coast Regional Blood Center for years provided blood products to the region before officially launching an affiliate to better serve area patients.
 Mobile operations began in 2008, followed by the opening of a donor center in College Station in 2009.